TobiasSekan/DailyKanji/readme.md

 * Statistics can individual reset via menu
 * Automatically load and save test statistics and settings

-# Missing a feature or found a bug?
-Open a issue ticket or make a pull request

 # Pictures (under Windows 10)
 ![Daily Kanji 1](Documentation/Pictures/DailyKanji1.png)
 ![Daily Kanji 2](Documentation/Pictures/DailyKanji2.png)

+# Missing a feature or found a bug?
+Open a issue ticket or make a pull request

+# Notes about support for Windows Vista and Window 8.0
+The support for Windows Vista SP2 and Windows 8.0 will be maintained as long as possible.
+But when I start with next major version of this project it is most likely, that I must drop this support.
+Because I need to switch to a higher version of .Net Standard (1.6, 2.0 or higher).

 # Goals